Akhilesh170194/spring-boot-startup-analyzer/README.md

 - Fully client-side (no server required)

 For the complete user guide, configuration, and troubleshooting, see the User Manual:

 - docs/USER_MANUAL.md

 ## Quick Start

 1. Download the project and open `index.html` in a modern browser.
-2. Option A — From URL: Enter your Spring Boot Actuator startup endpoint, e.g. `http://localhost:8080/actuator/startup`, then click Analyze.
+2. Option A — From URL: Enter your Spring Boot Actuator startup endpoint, e.g. `http://localhost:8080/actuator/startup`, then click Load from URL to populate the editor, and click "Summarize JSON" to render the analysis.
-3. Option B — From file or paste: Choose a JSON file exported from `/actuator/startup` — its content will appear in the editor — or paste the JSON directly in the editor, then click "Load JSON".
+3. Option B — From file or paste: Choose a JSON file exported from `/actuator/startup` — its content will appear in the editor — or paste the JSON directly in the editor, then click "Summarize JSON".

 Tip: To avoid CORS in some setups when using the URL option, serve the files via a simple local web server (e.g., `python -m http.server 8000`).

 ## Run with Docker Compose

 The UI is a static site.
 You can serve it locally with Docker in seconds.

 Prerequisites:

 - Docker Desktop (includes Docker Compose)

 Steps:

 1. From the repository root, run:
     - `docker compose up -d`
 2. Open http://localhost:8000 in your browser (default).
 3. When finished, stop and remove the container:
     - `docker compose down`

 Customize the host port (optional):

 - The container exposes port 80 (nginx default).
 The compose file publishes it to your host port using an environment variable `UI_PORT` with a default of `8000`.
 - Examples:
     - PowerShell: `$env:UI_PORT=9000; docker compose up -d` then open http://localhost:9000
     - Bash: `UI_PORT=9000 docker compose up -d` then open http://localhost:9000

 Notes:

 - The compose file pulls and runs the prebuilt image `akhileshsingh170194/spring-boot-startup-analyzer:1.0.0`.
-- If you use the Analyze (URL) option, ensure your Spring Boot app allows CORS from `http://localhost:${UI_PORT:-8000}` (see docs/USER_MANUAL.md for examples).
+- If you use the Load from URL option, ensure your Spring Boot app allows CORS from `http://localhost:${UI_PORT:-8000}` (see docs/USER_MANUAL.md for examples).

 ## Features